The Brigham-Kanner Property Rights Prize has been awarded to many of the nation's leading property rights scholars.

 Professor Richard A. Epstein is the inaugural Laurence A. Tisch Professor of Law at the New York University School of Law.
 He is also the James Parker Hall Distinguished Service Professor of Law and the director of the Law and Economics Program at the University of Chicago Law School.
 He is an Adjunct Scholar at the Cato Institute, the Peter and Kirsten Bedford Senior Fellow at the Hoover Institution, and a senior fellow at the University of Chicago Medical School’s Center for Clinical Medical Ethics.
 He has written on a wide range of legal and interdisciplinary topics and is the author of numerous works including Skepticism and Freedom: A Modern Case for Classical Liberalism (University of Chicago Press 2003), Simple Rules for a Complex World (Harvard University Press 1995), Bargaining with the State (Princeton University Press 1993) and Takings: Private Property and the Power of Eminent Domain (Harvard University Press 1985).
 He was inducted into the American Academy of Arts and Sciences in 1985.

-Emeritus Professor James W. Ely, Jr., was the Milton R. Underwood Chair in Free Enterprise, a professor of law, and a professor of history at Vanderbilt University.
+James W. Ely, Jr., is Milton R. Underwood Professor of Law, Emeritus, and Professor of History, Emeritus, at Vanderbilt University.
 He has written about a wide range of topics in legal history and is the author of numerous works including The Guardian of Every Other Right: A Constitutional History of Property Rights (Oxford University Press, 3rd edition 2008), American Legal History: Cases and Materials (Oxford University Press, 3rd ed.
 2005) (with Kermit L. Hall and Paul Finkelman), The Fuller Court: Justices, Rulings, and Legacy (ABC-CLIO 2003), and Railroads and American Law (University Press of Kansas 2001).
 Ely served as assistant editor of the American Journal of Legal History from 1987 to1989.
 Since joining the Vanderbilt faculty in 1979, he has also received numerous teaching awards.

 Professor Margaret Jane Radin is the Henry King Ransom Professor of Law at the University of Michigan Law School.
 Prior to joining the Michigan faculty in fall 2007, she was the William Benjamin Scott and Luna M. Scott Professor of Law, and director of Stanford Law School's Program in Law, Science and Technology.
 She also has been on the faculty of the University of Southern California Law Center and has been a visiting professor at UCLA and Harvard.
 Radin has published prolifically on property rights theory and institutions, commodification, intellectual property, and cyberlaw.
 Highlights of her property scholarship appear in Contested Commodities (Harvard University Press 1996) and Reinterpreting Property (University of Chicago Press 1993).